 This journey does not end with the publishing of our results.
 The success of this effort depends on our ability to take next steps.
 We must now explore University-wide shared themes, find the opportunities to grow, and celebrate who we are together.

 The initial roll-out of the results included presentations throughout October to University Council, Staff Advisory Council, Women's Leadership Council and the Faculty Senate.
-HRIC is now hosting a series of town hall sessions to the full university community on these results.
+HRIC hosted a series of town hall sessions to the full university community on these results throughout November.
 We hope you'll join us for a deep-dive on the results and learn what the pilot year of the survey means for DU.
-Registration not required to attend.

 Access the slides presented in the Town Hall events here.